 - After all the documents are signed by all parties, the closing agent then disburses all funds and the seller or seller’s agent gives the keys to the property to the buyer.

-- Arkansas has its own environmental features that influence which inspections get performed, such as termite inspections and termite protection contracts (a form of service contract from a termite extermination company) are somewhat common.
+- Arkansas has its own environmental features that influence which inspections get performed, such as termite inspections and termite protection contracts (a form of a service contract from a termite extermination company) are somewhat common.